 Overview

-The undergraduate major in French is designed to allow students to acquire a considerable degree of competence in the written and spoken language as well as a familiarity with the literature and culture of France and the French-speaking world.
+The undergraduate major in French is designed for students to acquire a considerable degree of competence in reading, writing, speaking, and listening in French, as well as a familiarity with the literature and cultures of France and the French-speaking world.
 It aims to develop the student’s critical appreciation of texts in French in both literary and cultural contexts.

 The Department thus offers a large selection of courses in different periods and criticism, as well as courses in composition, stylistics, translation, and linguistics.
 Further, it encourages interdisciplinary studies in French through courses emphasizing the relation between literature and the other arts and between literature, history and society.
-Particularly attractive for many students is the opportunity for the historical and critical study of French film.
-Most courses are conducted in French, and majors are expected to write papers and examinations in that language.
+Students also have the opportunity for the historical and critical study of French film.
+Most courses are conducted in French, and majors are expected to write papers and take examinations in the language.

-To declare a major in French, students complete the Undergraduate Application for the French major and submit it in person or via email to the Undergraduate Adviser.
+To declare a major in French, students must be enrolled in, tested out of, or have completed French 102.
+With that, student then complete the Undergraduate Application for the French major and submit it in person or via email to the Undergraduate Major Advisor.
 Applications to the major are accepted Fall, Spring and Summer semesters.
-There are no course prerequisites to declaring the French major, but you should be nearly ready for upper division work in French (French 102 or above) when you do so.
+NOTE: French 1-4, or their equivalent, are prerequisites to declaring the French major.
+See Placement Guidelines if you are unsure of your prerequisite status.

 Students who wish to major in French should consult with the Undergraduate Advisor for help in deciding whether this major is appropriate for their academic goals.
-The Undergraduate Advisor will aid them in creating an academic plan, with attention given to integration of study abroad and other majors and minors.
-The Department strongly urges all majors to establish contact early with the Undergraduate Advisor to get answers to a broad range of questions regarding the French major and other issues related to completing the Bachelor’s degree at Berkeley.
+Working together, you will create an academic plan, with attention given to integration of study abroad and other majors and minors.
+The Undergraduate Advisor can provide answers to a broad range of questions regarding the French major and other issues related to completing the Bachelor’s degree at Berkeley; reach out early and often.

 I. Course Requirement: